ladzaretti/vlt-cli/readme.md

-  find        Search for secrets generate    Generate a random password help        Help about any command import      Import secrets from file login       Authenticate the user logout      Log out of the current session remove      Remove secrets
+  find        Search for secrets generate    Generate a random password help        Help about any command import      Import secrets from file (supports Firefox, Chromium, and custom formats) login       Authenticate the user logout      Log out of the current session remove      Remove secrets